Working in Tampere

 Here are some online sites and recruitment agencies you can find jobs in.

-Some professions are regulated by the Finnish legislation.
+Some professions, such as nurses, doctors and teachers are regulated by the Finnish legislation.
 This means a specific training, qualification or the right to practice a profession is required.
-If you have a qualification for a similar profession abroad, it needs to be recognised and approved by the determined competent authority in Finland.
+These professions also require a certain level of Finnish language.
+If you are qualified in a similar profession abroad and want to become qualified also in Finland, you will need a decision issued by the determined competent authority.

 Regulated Professions in Finland